ethereum/ethereum-org-website/README.md

 git clone git@github.com:[your_github_handle]/ethereum-org-website.git && cd ethereum-org-website
 ```

 If you've already forked the repo, you'll want to ensure your fork is configured and that it's up to date.
-This will save you the headache of potential merge conflicts.
+This will save you from the headache of potential merge conflicts.

 To [configure your fork](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork):